Untying the Knot: Does The Wedding Industry Have You Under Its Thumb?

 And it is all just for one day, after all.
 The only thing we really use beyond that day will be the ring, the photos and some legal benefits.
 For the most part, the rest of the wedding, including decorations, flowers and favours are used once, then discarded.

-The extravagance of the modern wedding feast means many of us won’t get through an entire three course meal if we want to ensure we hit the dance floor before the food coma hits us.
+The extravagance of the modern wedding feast means many of us won’t get through the three-course meal if we want to ensure we hit the dance floor before the food coma hits us.
 Research shows that a tenth of all wedding food ends up in the bin, so the fact that more than a tenth of the world’s population is undernourished should be the real fondant layer on the proverbial wedding cake sitting in the bin.

 Wedding attire is expensive too.
 It requires three years’ supply of drinking water to make a single cotton t-shirt, so a flowing gown, veil, headdress and a dapper suit will use a lot of resources.
 But heaven forbid we wore a wedding dress designed so that it could be worn more than once!